eugeniaduke/Is_Tornado_Activity_Increasing/readme.md

 ## Results
 The analysis reveals several key observations:
 - Tornado occurrences show year‑to‑year variability, with no clear correlation to temperature.
+There is no evidence based on these datasets that tornado frequency is increasing.
-- The scatterplot of the average magnitude of thunderstorms shows an upstick up strength starting in 2022 and continuing through 2024 with a sharp decline in 2025.
-2025 could be anomoly.
+- The scatterplot of the average magnitude of thunderstorms shows an uptick in strength starting in 2022 and continuing through 2024 with a sharp decline in 2025.
+2025 could be anomaly.
 - A heatmap of average monthly temperatures shows a slight upward trend for temperatures in the summer months by a few degrees.
 Even though it is only a few degrees that could be a signal that the earth is getting warmer overall.